 What can I say?
 The Carolinas just do barbecue sauce differently.
 Where the North Carolinians favor a watery, vinegary sauce, the South Carolinians prefer a yellow sauce that features mustard.
 That’s right, I said mustard.
 If you haven’t tried it, you need to.
 The mustard and sweet flavors mix exceptionally well to create a tangy treat for your barbecued meat.
 Someone really should use that as a slogan.
 Get the South Carolina Mustard Barbecue Sauce recipe.

-Lillie's of Charleston Hot Mustard BBQ Sauce, $10.76 on Amazon
+Lillie's of Charleston Hot Mustard BBQ Sauce, $10.98 from Amazon

 This Charleston-style sauce has consistently good ratings.